 There is a huge amount of misinformation floating around concerning vaccines and vaccinations.
 It's an extremely important topic, most especially for those in college or just starting a family.
 When I saw the question below, I felt compelled to answer.
 I've reproduced my answer here because I think it's important for members of the SPSU community.

 Of course, I'm not a physician, but what I've written is common sense, not medical advice.
-If you have questions, I'll try to answer them in the comments.
-But really, if you have questions, ask your doctor, OK?
+If you have questions, ask your doctor, OK?

 To my mind, the most important reason to have the recommended vaccinations is to protect others.
 Part of the social contract is that we don't give diseases to others.
 We wash our hands, cough into our sleeves, stay home when sick, etc. You, a healthy 20-something might come down with rubella and not even know it.
 It's a mild disease, passed along by coughs, sneezes, and even breathing.
 If you pass rubella along to woman early in pregnancy, it is quite likely to cause severe birth defects or even fetal death.
 If you want a scare, look up congenital rubella syndrome.
 Surely none of us would wish that on our friends' children.